angular/angular/src/material/progress-bar/progress-bar.md

 used to show the additional buffering progress.

 #### Query
-For situations where the user wants to indicate pre-loading (until the loading can actually be made), use the query indicator.
+Use the `query` mode of the progress-bar to indicate pre-loading before the actual loading starts.

 <!-- example(progress-bar-query) -->